 Sunfrog was one of the first options I tested back in 2012 and is a great option for starters in the print on demand industry.
 It’s possibly also the smallest contender in this list of print on demand companies.

 They have a ton of tutorials and a decent audience.
 Also, you can sell some of the other people’s products from the market place and still make a commission.

 Sunfrog shirts are popular due to their lower prices and while I wasn’t 100% satisfied with the quality of their shirts, they might be OK for most people.

 Their marketplace is filled with tons of shirts for geeks and you can search by categories so if you’re into that Sunfrog might be your best choice to get started.

 Some of the products you can sell at Sunfrog are: t-shirts, hoodies, shirts, mugs, hats, leggings, etc.

-T-shirts are printed in the USA and shipped internationally and you get paid a 45% commission for each item sold (fixed margin).
+T-shirts are printed in the USA and shipped internationally and you get paid a 15% commission for each item sold (fixed margin) + 10% if it’s one of your own designs.